 All of our courses use the Blackboard Learning Management System.
 To access Blackboard, you will need to have a computer, webcam, and reliable access to the internet.
 For more information about technology resources available at ACC, visit the Student Technology Services page.

 How many students are admitted into the program?

 The number of students admitted each semester is dependent on the availability of clinical placements.
 This may change each semester.
-Typically, we admit around 28 students in the fall and spring semesters, and 14 students in the summer semester.
+Typically, we admit around 50 students annually.

 How are students selected to be in the program?

 Students entering the program are selected by ranking that considers the students’ timely completion of the following:

 - Uploaded immunization document per instructions on Student Resources webpage